 They are great for making ahead of time.
 You can even freeze them for up to 1 year!
 Just keep them airtight, and you will have them whenever a need or craving comes up.

 Please take the time to toast your pecans first.
 It deepens the flavor of the nuts.
 I recommend toasting them at 400 degrees F. until they are lightly browned.

 How to Use Keto Candied Pecans

 There are tons of ways to use candied pecans.
-They are excellent on spinach salads with blue cheese, balsamic vinaigrette, and fresh berries.
+They are excellent on spinach salads with blue cheese, basil balsamic vinaigrette, and fresh berries.
 You can also toss them in with almonds, walnuts, sugar-free chocolate chips, and other ingredients to make an incredible trail mix.
 It's great for on-the-go snacks too.